microsoft/m365advocacy-templates/templates/dotnet-m365-copilot/content/custom-engine-agent/GettingStarted.md

 - Azure Bot Service resource
   - Configured with the messaging endpoint using the Azure App Service URL
   - Configured with Microsoft Teams channel
-  - Configured with Microsoft Graph OAuth connection
+  - Configured with API OAuth connection
   - Configured with Application Insights
 - Azure Key Vault
   - RBAC-enabled with managed identity assigned Key Vault Secrets User role
   - Integrated with Log Analytics for audit logging
-- Microsoft Entra app registration for Microsoft Graph OAuth connection
+- Microsoft Entra app registration for API OAuth connection
+  - Configured for single sign-on (SSO)
   - Client secret is generated and stored in Azure Key Vault
-  - User.Read permission is granted
+  - User.Read permission is granted for API
 - Azure Storage Account
   - Managed identity assigned Storage Blob Data Contributor role
   - Integrated with Log Analytics for diagnostics and audit logging